DevEntheus/PetaLinux-Flexible-NFS-Root-with-XVC/README.md

 ## Introduction
 **Overview of the Project: Configuring PetaLinux with NFS Root File System and XVC**

-Embedded systems landscape, the seamless integration of hardware and software components are vital for efficient development and deployment.
+In embedded systems seamless integration of hardware and software components is vital for efficient development and deployment.
 This project aims to streamline the process by configuring a **PetaLinux** system with an **NFS (Network File System) root file system** and integrating **XVC (Xilinx Virtual Cable)** for remote debugging capabilities.
 Below is an overview of the project's key components and objectives:

 **NFS Root File System:**